Customer lifetime value: how to calculate it and integrate it into a strategy?

 GML: Gross margin per customer lifetime

-This is the expected profit over the customer's average lifetime (that is, revenue minus your costs).
+This is the expected profit over the average customer's lifetime (i.e. revenue minus costs).

 A: Retention rate

-It is the percentage of loyal customers who stay with you for a given period of time (as opposed to those who leave during that time)
+It is the percentage of loyal customers who stay with you over a given period of time (as opposed to those who churn during that time)

 D: Discount rate

 A percentage of inflation .
-This is frequently set to 10%.
+This is often set at 10%.

 Let's take a look at this customer lifetime value calculation in action…